 The satisfaction of receiving a year-end bonus may soon be tempered by the realization that income taxes will have to be paid on the extra money.
 Bonuses are treated as income and thus subject to taxation, but there are ways to manage and reduce the amount of taxes that will be owed.
 And as is the case with other income from an employer, the employer is required to withhold taxes from a bonus, reducing your take-home pay from the windfall.
-A financial advisor can help you optimize a tax strategy for your bonus and invest that money in your retirement and other financial goals.
-Let’s break down key strategies to avoid paying taxes on a bonus check.
+A financial advisor can help you optimize a tax strategy for a bonus.

 Bonus Tax Strategies

 Strategies to manage the taxes you’ll have to pay on a bonus fall into two camps.
 First, you can reduce your gross income.
 Second, you can increase the deductions that apply to your income.

 One of the most effective ways to reduce taxes on a bonus is to reduce your gross income with a contribution to a tax-deferred retirement account.
 This could be either a 401(k) or an individual retirement account (IRA).
 The amount you donate to the retirement account, subject to limitations, reduces your taxable income so you’ll owe less.

 The limitations are different for various types of retirement accounts.
 They also change from year to year.
 Note that you also can’t get a deduction for contributions to a Roth IRA.

 For 2023, the limits are: